Printer Friendly

 • Correct electrolyte disturbances before therapy starts.

-Don't give concurrently with astemizole, cisapride, or terfenadine (no longer available in U.S.); carbamazepine; efavirenz; ergot alkaloids; long-acting barbiturates; pimozide; quinidine; rifabutin; rifampin; ritonavir; or sirolimus.
+Don't give concurrently with astemizole, cisapride, or terfenadine (no longer available in U.S.); carbamazepine; ergot alkaloids; long-acting barbiturates; pimozide; quinidine; rifabutin; rifampin; ritonavir; or sirolimus.

 • Reconstitute powder with 19 ml of water for injection, to yield a volume of 20 ml.
 Shake vial until powder dissolves.
 Withdraw prescribed dose, then dilute further in compatible I.V. solution to a final concentration of 0.5 to 5 mg/ml.
 Give I.V. over 1 to 2 hours at a rate not exceeding 3 mg/kg/hour.